morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 The role of the function is described by a prefix.
 Either is a `get_` for a query or another verb for a command like `set_`, `add_`, `create_` and so on.

-There should be no functions which have no prefix.
+There should be no functions which have no prefix, except when the prefix is a verb.

 ## Single responsibility principle